 “Teens think and talk about sex a lot.
 Some think about it more than others,” confirms Cory Silverberg, a Toronto-based certified sexuality educator.
 “It is absolutely developmentally predictable.”
 But what if you want to get in on the conversation and be a primary source of information?
 What is the best way to do that?

 According to the PPT report, the top sexual topics teens already had knowledge about were sexually transmitted infections (STIs) and pregnancy and birth control.
 What they wanted to know more about was healthy relationships, HIV/AIDS and sexual pleasure versus sexual health education, says Thomas.
 “We know that teens don’t just want or need information about the ‘plumbing’ or concrete aspects of sex,” agrees Silverberg.
 “They want to know how to get in and out of relationships.
 They want to know why they should even bother with something that at once feels so important but is also so much work.”

-Both sex educators say the most important thing is to be approachable and non-judgmental.
+Sex educators say the most important thing is to be approachable and non-judgmental.
 “Once they hear judgment from you, the discussion will end,” says Thomas.
 “Be available for questions.
 And be willing to provide the information they need to make the best choices for them.”
 Parents can also use movies and TV shows to prompt discussions.
-Stanley’s daughter, Andrea*, says Glee has given her and her mother a lot to talk about.
+Natalie’s daughter, Maya, says 13 Reasons Why, Glee and other shows have given her and her mother a lot to talk about.